 Use the Buddy System

+When we were hiking in Bryce Canyon National Park we found it was easy to get separated when we off of the main tourist trails and on our own.
 It’s always safest to travel with a partner who can keep an eye out for heat-related illness symptoms.
 Any big hike or objective is always safest as a team.
 If you’re hiking with children be sure to ask them regularly how they’re feeling and if they are too hot or tired.

 Watch for Wildlife